h8d13/TERCES/README.md

 ## Table examples

 Sequential streaming on newer Dell enterprise laptop (NVMe M.2 SSD):
+> You might have better hardware than I do 💻

 | Operation | File Size | Time | Speed |
 |-----------|-----------|------|-------|